Tricking: Decline

-Since the early 17th century, tricking declined.
+From the early 17th century, tricking declined.
 However, it is sometimes still in use, mainly in British heraldry.

 Heralds did not like hatching, since tricking was much easier to write and engrave.
 The College of Arms gave preference to tricking even beyond the 17th century, sometimes even on the coloured and hatched images.
 However, tricking's letters were often traced badly since they were not always immediately understood, thus leading to erroneous interpretations.

-Otto Titan von Hefner, a 19th century German herald, maintained that the first traces of hatching on the woodcuts began during the 15th and 16th centuries.
-Both tricking as well as hatching was applied by Vincenzo Borghini, a Benedictine monk, philologist and outstanding historian.
+Otto Titan von Hefner, a 19th-century German herald, maintained that the first traces of hatching on the woodcuts began during the 15th and 16th centuries.
+Both tricking as well as hatching were applied by Vincenzo Borghini, a Benedictine monk, philologist and outstanding historian.
 He drew a difference between the metals and the colours on the woodcuts of his work by leaving the places blank on the arms for all metals; similarly all colours were hatched by the same way, as the colour vert is being used today.
 Besides this, tinctures were designated in the fields and on the ordinaries and charges by tricking: R–rosso–gules, A–azure–azure, N–nigro–sable, G–gialbo–yellow (Or), and B–biancho–white (argent).
 Notably, vert was not present on the arms presented by him.